Common name: Brown marmorated stink bug

 Hosts: In many Eastern states, the brown marmorated stink bug (BMSB) has become a pest of many fruits, vegetables, and other crops, as well as a number of trees and shrubs.
 In northern Illinois, it is mostly a nuisance pest, showing up in homes in fall.

-The brown marmorated stink bug or BMSB (Halyomorpha halys) is a relatively new pest for the Chicago area.
+The brown marmorated stink bug is a relatively new pest for the Chicago area.
 There are many species of stink bug, but they are not all pests.
-Some are predators feeding on other insects and some are plants pests but do only minor damage.
-BMSB is non-native; it was introduced from Asia.
+Some are predators feeding on other insects and some are plant pests but do only minor damage.
+BMSB is non-native, and was introduced from Asia.